misshanya/url-shortener/README.md

 This service communicates with the `shortener` by gRPC.

-To shorten URL, it gets hash from `shortener` and constructs final URL using `PUBLIC_HOST` and base62.
+To shorten URL, it gets base62 encoded id from `shortener` and constructs final URL using `PUBLIC_HOST` and base62.
 For example, base62 is `1z`, PUBLIC_HOST is `https://sh.some/`.
 Final URL is `https://sh.some/1z`.

 To unshorten URL, it queries the `shortener` and gets original URL by base62 in the path param in the request.
 Then, it redirects with 302 to the original URL.